core-wg/comi/draft-ietf-core-comi.md

 #### DELETE example {#delete-example}

-The example uses the interface list from {{interfaces}}.
+This example uses the interface list from {{interfaces}}.
-Example is deleting an instance of the interface list (SID = 1533):
+This example is deleting an instance of the interface list (SID = 1533):

 ~~~~